Alex-Ueki/Anime-SR/README.md

     The epochs value is the maximum number of epochs that will be trained **over multiple sessions**.
 So if you have previously trained a model for 50 epochs, epochs=75 would mean the model trains for 25 additional epochs.
 Alternately, you could specify epochs+=25 to limit the current training run to 25 epochs.

+    If the type is not one of the standard defined models, then it is checked to see if it is a valid genome.
+    If so, the model and state files (if not set) are searched for in {Data}/models and {Data}/models/genes
 ````
 #### evaluate.py [option(s)] ...
 ````